peregrineshahin/ChessProgrammingWiki/content/ScoreValueRange.md

 ### Grain

 On the other hand, some programmers perform a final [rounding](https://en.wikipedia.org/wiki/Rounding) of heuristic integer scores from evaluation for a coarser grain, i.e. divide by two or four, yielding in a reduced value range accordingly.
 The basic idea is to increase search efficiency in [alpha-beta](Alpha-Beta "Alpha-Beta") and that like, because move ordering becomes less sensitive from arbitrary or noisy centi- or millipawn improvements from later moves.
 Depending on the program, its search algorithm and evaluation, that may work to some extend.
-[Aske Plaat's](Aske_Plaat "Aske Plaat") [MTD(f)](MTD(f) "MTD(f)") *Implementation Tips* cover the grain of the evaluation [[8]](#cite_note-8) :
+[Aske Plaat's](Aske_Plaat "Aske Plaat") [MTD(f)](MTD(f) "MTD(f)") *Implementation Tips* cover the grain of the evaluation <a id="cite-note-8" href="#cite-ref-8">[8]</a> :